The truth is, Chase bank student loans no longer exist. You still have to pay them — they’re just no longer with Chase.

 Start by comparing rates

-Evaluate each lender’s terms and what it can offer you.
-Consider what you can afford to start paying back right away, as there is no grace period associated with many private student loans.
+Evaluate each lender’s terms, monthly payments and what it can offer you.
+Consider what you can afford to start paying back right away.
+Remember, there is no grace period associated with many private student loans.

 Keep your student loan debt manageable

 The truth about student loan debt is that it’s necessary for some undergraduate and graduate students.
 Especially if your career, dreams and life center around your educational pursuits.